cryogars/goshawk/README.md

 ## 7. Run the model :rocket:

 - The image can be ran with bash scripts (sbatch pt 1-3..)
-- Note: this is made to run on Linux clusters managed by SLURM.
+- Note: these 3 scripts are where the user changes inputs.
+- each one can be ran by running the following in the terminal, `sbatch goshawk-pt1.bash`

 Please note that variable `path_to_img_base` should look like the following (please use full path):